 "Wait – you forgot this!"
 Elfhild spat sarcastically, wincing as she gingerly brought a stiff arm upward to point at the band of iron.
 The day had been an abysmally wretched one in a long succession of miserable days, and her mood was foul.
 She was weary of being jostled and pushed, poked, prodded and pinched, and now this ugly beast with his revolting breath and snagged, rotten teeth was gawking at her!

 "Forgot!" the orc jeered, his yellow eyes flashing.
 "Forgot nothing!
 If I took off yours, I'd have to take off the whole lot of them!
 The collar stays!
-Don't get high and mighty with me, slave slut!
-The collar shows who owns you - Mordor - with lease to the House of Esarhaddon uHuzziya.
-You should take pride that this illustrious House has the use of you."
+Don't get high and mighty with me, slave!
+The collar shows who owns you – Mordor – and you should be grateful for such an honor!"

 "I cannot say that any of us are grateful!"
 Elfhild remarked in her most haughty voice.